A programme funded by the EBLA Fund

-The limited accessibility to knowledge is going to negatively impacting not juts on the present, but also on the future of the country.
+The limited accessibility to knowledge is going to negatively impact not only the present, but also the future of the country.
 It weakens the local human capital and its capacity and readiness to promptly and effectively act for the recovery, also by means of a wise use of the country’s cultural heritage potential.
 Syrian university students are severely affected by the consequent isolation and limitation to have access to knowledge opportunities.

 Its capital, Damascus is the oldest inhabited capital in the world, being populated since 635 BC.
 Syrian cultural heritage holds an extraordinary potential for economic recovery and social empowerment, and it represents an important resource of development, especially for the younger generations.

-* Ancient City of Aleppo; Ancient City of Bosra; Ancient City of Damascus; Ancient Villages of Northern Syria; Krak des Chevaliers; Qal’at Salah El-Din; Site of Palmyra
+* Ancient City of Aleppo; Ancient City of Bosra; Ancient City of Damascus; Ancient Villages of Northern Syria; Krak des Chevaliers and Qal’at Salah El-Din; Site of Palmyra

 *** Lajat Biosphere Reserve

 HERITAGE: BEYOND WALLS is a project ideated and promoted by Fondazione Santagata for the Economics of Culture with the collaboration of different cultural institutions and international agencies.

 Main partners: Cultural Emergency Response, Centro Conservazione e Restauro “La Venaria Reale”, Cittadellarte Fondazione Pistoletto, EBLA Fund, ICCROM-Sharjah, Museo Egizio, Musei Reali di Torino, Phoenicians’ Route – Cultural Route of the Council of Europe, RO.ME Museum Exhibition.